Jarek23/www.dfinr.com/content/post/thr-10-repair/index.md

 When I broke the power plug in my Yamaha guitar amp, it took me a couple months to find the right part to fix it.
 It's not just a simple barrel connector like you'd find on most consumer electronics; it has an internal battery disconnect switch when AC power is plugged in.

 After a lot of research, I managed to find the part.
-It's a Yamaha V5095000.
-SMK is the OEM for Yamaha, and this part is also known as an SMK LGP7031-0300.
+It's a Yamaha V5095000, which is a private-labeled SMK LGP7031-0300.

 {{< figure src="Yamaha-DC-Jack-PN-V5095000---SMK-PN-LGP7031-0300---box-side.jpg" caption="" numbered="true" >}}